The technology of the shooting world has seen many

 There are essentially two types of smokeless powders

-available to reloaders today; single base and double base.
+reloaders today; single base and double base.
 Single base powders

 are essentially only nitrocellulose while double base powders add in